Accudio/alistair-shepherd/src/writing/vercel-geoip.md

 }
 ```

-It's definitely not perfect, to start I'm in Edinburgh not Loughborough!
-City and Country Region should maybe be taken with a pinch of salt, but that's something I run into with GeoIP systems all over the web so it's clearly not just Vercel.
+It's definitely not perfect, to start I'm in Edinburgh, Scotland not Loughborough, England!
+City and Country Region should maybe be taken with a pinch of salt, but that's something I run into with GeoIP systems all over the web so it's clearly not just Vercel. (interestingly, my [Netlify post](/writing/netlify-geoip) had similar but slightly different results)

-For the purposes of country though it's reasonably accurate, and the City and Region may be helpful to set a default that a user can later change.
+For the purposes of country though it's accurate, and the City and Region may be helpful to set a default that a user can later change.

 ### 7. Using the API within JavaScript